Austrian Americans: History

-Present day

 Since the 1960s, Austrian immigration has been very limited, owing to Austria's high levels of development and political freedom.
-According to the 1990 U.S. census, 948,558 people identified their origins in Austria.
-Most of the present-day immigrants who currently live in the United States who were born in Austria identify themselves as being of Austrian ancestry, but the percentage who identify themselves as being of German ancestry is larger than the one expected on the basis of the opinion polls in Austria.
+According to the 1990 United States census, 948,558 people identified their origins in Austria.
+Most of the present-day immigrants who currently live in the U.S. who were born in Austria identify themselves as being of Austrian ancestry, but the percentage who identify themselves as being of German ancestry is larger than the one expected on the basis of the opinion polls in Austria.

 According to the United States Census Bureau, in 2015, there were 26,603 individuals living in the U.S. born in Austria who identified themselves as being of Austrian ancestry.
 By contrast, in the same year, there were 6,200 individuals living in the U.S. born in Austria who identified themselves as being of German ancestry.
-Most of the immigrants from South Tyrol in Italy to the United States identify themselves as being of German rather than Austrian ancestry.
+Most of the immigrants from South Tyrol, an Italian province formerly part of the Austrian Empire, identify themselves as being of German rather than Austrian ancestry.
 According to the Census Bureau, in 2015, there were 365 individuals living in the U.S. born in Italy who identified themselves as being of Austrian ancestry.
 By contrast, in the same year, there were 1,040 individuals living in the U.S. born in Italy who identified themselves as being of German ancestry.

-Assimilation
+Culture

+The Neue Galerie New York is a museum of early-20th century German and Austrian art and design on the Upper East Side of Manhattan.

 Austrian immigrants adapted quickly to American society because the Austro-Hungarian Empire had also been a melting pot of many cultures and languages.
 On the other hand, despite the rejection that Austrians feel toward the behavior of the Germans, regarded by Austrians as less tolerants and cosmopolitans, they have suffered the same damages and discrimination that German immigrants have faced in the United States.
 They were considered by Americans to be the same because of their language and both world wars.

-Religion

-The emigration of other religious groups from Austria to the United States, especially the Jews from Vienna after 1938, has also contributed to strengthen religious variety in the United States.
+The emigration of religious groups from Austria to the United States, especially the Jews from Vienna after 1938, has also contributed to strengthen religious variety in the United States.
 Isidor Bush (1822–98) emigrated from Vienna in 1849 and became a leading Jewish citizen of the city of St. Louis and the state of Missouri through his business ventures, religious work, and political activities.
 His vineyards were famous and profitable.